 - Breaking your waters – If you’ve been induced and your waters haven’t broken, your midwife or doctor may make a hole in your membrane to release (break) the waters.
 This procedure is done through your vagina and cervix using an instrument that looks alarmingly like a knitting needle.
 This won’t harm your baby, but may cause you some discomfort.

-Birth plan ideas for what happens once you’re baby’s arrived
+Birth plan ideas for what happens once your baby’s arrived

 The fact of having had a birth plan can help you feel more at ease with how things went, even if they didn’t turn out just the way you hoped.